rancher/rancher.github.io/rancher/v1.6/en/hosts/custom/index.md

 ### Hosts behind a Proxy

-In order to set up an HTTP proxy, configure the docker daemon to point to the proxy.
-Before you add the custom host, edit the `/etc/default/docker` file to point to your proxy and restart docker.
+In order to add hosts behind an HTTP proxy, the docker daemon will need to be configured to point to the proxy.
+Before you run the custom command to add the Rancher agent, edit the `/etc/default/docker` file to point to your proxy and restart docker.

 ```bash
 $ sudo vi /etc/default/docker